Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some people may prefer laundry rooms or bathrooms because they are easy to clean and small enough.
 You can stack up the room with different toys and maybe a catnip toy for distraction when you are not around.

-You can also consider having them sleep in your bedroom if it is big enough for you two.
+You can also consider having them sleep in your bedroom.
 Remember, some kittens might not have spent a night alone, so having you close to them might ease their first night fright.

 How to Get a Kitten Get Used to a New Home

-New sounds, new smells, new sights; all of these can be terrifying for a new kitten.
-Unfortunately, the new kitten may have also left behind a loving mom and littermates.
-Your total understanding, care, and patience are all they need to help them settle into their new surroundings.
+New sounds, new smells, and new sights can be terrifying for a new kitten.
+Unfortunately, the new kitten may have left behind a loving mom and littermates.
+Your understanding, care, and patience are all they need to help them settle into their new surroundings.

-There are also practical things that you can do to get the kitten used to their new home.
+There are also practical steps that you can take to get the kitten used to their new home.
 For instance, you can try as much as possible to avoid scaring them away.
-Like for example, avoid bringing people into her new home until you ultimately settle her in.
+For example, avoid bringing people over until your cat is comfortable in your home.

 Conclusion

+You are ready to be a cat parent if you have checked everything on this list.
 You can also add other essentials that you see fit.
-The goal here is to ensure the kitty is comfortable and ready to settle in their new home.
-Above all, practice a lot of patience when settling the little guy at your home!
+The goal is to ensure the kitty is comfortable and ready to settle in their new home.
+Above all, have patience when you’re training your kitten.
+They may not always listen to you, but they’ll eventually learn the ropes!

 Related Articles